Search engine optimization (SEO) seems pretty straightforward. You pick a few keywords, and voilà! Your page is optimized for SEO, right?

 Looking deeper: Before you create a new site page or blog post, you'll probably be thinking about how to incorporate your keywords into your post.
 That's alright, but it shouldn't be your only focus -- or even your primary focus.
 Whenever you create content, your focus should be on the intent of your audience, not how many times you can include a keyword (whether it's long tail or short tail) in your content.

 To satisfy intent and rank well in the long term, build your SEO marketing strategy around topics, not keywords.
 If you do that, you'll find you can naturally optimize for important keywords, anyway.
 Understanding your target audience (aka buyer personas) and what interests them is key to attracting relevant visitors to your website through search engines.
+You can also hire contractors or outsource SEO to digital marketing and SEO agencies.

 What Is Organic Traffic?